Assess resource consent application

 If your application does need to be notified, we'll then follow these steps:

-- Council informs Agent/Owner of decision to notify
+- Council informs Agent/Owner of decision to notify.

-- Council invoices Agent/Owner
+- Council invoices Agent/Owner.

-- Council serves notice of the application
+- Council serves notice of the application.

-- Submitters lodge submissions on application
+- Submitters lodge submissions on application.

-- Council receives submissions on the application
+- Council receives submissions on the application.

-- Council decides on mediation or pre-hearing meeting
+- Council decides on mediation or pre-hearing meeting.

-- Council holds mediation
+- Council holds mediation.

-- Council holds pre-hearing meeting
+- Council holds pre-hearing meeting.

-- Council provides outcome of mediation/pre-hearing meeting
+- Council provides outcome of mediation/pre-hearing meeting.

-- Council appoints hearing panel/commissioner(s)
+- Council appoints hearing panel/commissioner(s).

 - Council invoices for costs of hearing.

-- Council organises hearing
+- Council organises hearingl

-- Council holds hearing
+- Council holds hearingl

-- Council receives hearing report
+- Council receives hearing reportl

 - Council sends decision to Agent/Owner.